louiskhenghao/crudx/libs/mui/src/views/CrudTableView/README.md

      * Added 0.0.19
      *
      * Render no data view for table
-     * NOTE: by providing `emptyView`, this will be overwrite *
+     * NOTE: by providing `emptyView` this will be overwritten *
      * @default "No Data"
      */